 However, it's important to note that some widely used and comprehensive databases, like Ecoinvent and the BUWAL packaging database, are not freely accessible (Bher and Auras 2024).

-Secondary sources of data

 Reliable secondary sources can be acquired from industry organizations, government reports, regional and national statistical sources, peer-reviewed research, Environmental Product Declarations, databases, verified carbon footprint assessments, Life Cycle Assessments (LCAs), and published data from various other reputable sources (Sajawal Akhtar 2026).

 3.6.
-Quantification of carbon foot print
+Quantification of carbon footprint

 Greenhouse gas (GHG) emissions are quantified by their weight and transformed into carbon dioxide equivalent emissions through the utilization of 100-year Climate impact potential coefficients, as defined by the Intergovernmental Panel on Climate Change (IPCC).
-For instance, methane is assigned a GWP (Global Warming Potential) coefficient of 23, signifying that 1 kilogram of methane possesses the same global warming potential as 23 kilograms of carbon dioxide.
+For instance, methane has a GWP (Global Warming Potential) coefficient of 23, signifying that 1 kilogram of methane possesses the same global warming potential as 23 kilograms of carbon dioxide.
 Greenhouse gas emissions encompass at the level of a 'Product Unit,' which is defined as the item available for purchase by consumers.
 This 'Product Unit' encompasses the specific packaging used for the product's sale.
-For the purpose of facilitating comparisons among different products, carbon emissions can also be expressed as kilograms of CO2 per kilogram of the product (Du et al. 2024).
+To facilitate comparisons among products, carbon emissions can also be expressed as kilograms of CO2 per kilogram of the product (Du et al. 2024).

 With respect to carbon footprint evaluation, "hotspots" pertain to the most significant factors or stages that impact resource and energy usage in a product's life cycle, particularly concerning its climate impact.
 These hotspots serve as valuable indicators for pinpointing critical areas that may require more detailed examination.
 Hotspots are identified within each life cycle stage (Field and Simmons 2014).